LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 PostgreSQL uses a system called MVCC (Multiversion Concurrency Control) that allows multiple users to access and modify data simultaneously without locking out or slowing down each other’s queries like MySQL.
 This is particularly helpful for applications requiring high read/write activity levels.

 When adding additional servers, MySQL uses binary log-based replications, which is fast but can lead to data inconsistencies when network hiccups interrupt replication activities.
 PostgreSQL uses the “log-shipping” approach, which is more reliable but can be slower than binary log replication.
-But PostgreSQL also supports table partitioning, which allows a single table to be spread across multiple smaller tables.
-This tends to improve performance because smaller amounts of data are queried at one time.
+However, PostgreSQL also supports table partitioning, which allows a single table to be spread across multiple smaller tables.
+This tends to improve performance because smaller amounts of data are queried simultaneously.

-PostgreSQL also has a more advanced query optimizer than MySQL, which helps queries to execute more efficiently.
+PostgreSQL also has a more advanced query optimizer than MySQL, which helps execute queries more efficiently.
 PostgreSQL also sports a larger maximum table size than MySQL, making it better suited for applications with large datasets.

 Security